 Abstract

 Drained peatlands are significant hotspots of carbon dioxide (CO2) emissions and may also be more vulnerable to fire with its associated gaseous emissions.
 Under the United Nations Framework Convention on Climate Change (UNFCCC) and the Kyoto Protocol, greenhouse gas (GHG) emissions from peatlands managed for extraction are reported on an annual basis.
 However, the Tier 1 (default) emission factors (EFs) provided in the IPCC 2013 Wetlands Supplement for this land use category may not be representative in all cases and countries are encouraged to move to higher Tier reporting levels with reduced uncertainty levels based on country or regional specific data.
 In this study, we quantified (1) CO2-C emissions from 9 peat extraction sites in the Republic of Ireland and the United Kingdom, which were initially disaggregated by land use type (industrial versus domestic peat extraction), and (2) a range of GHGs that are released to the atmosphere with the burning of peat.
 Drainage related methane (CH4) and nitrous oxide (N2O) emissions, as well as CO2-C emissions associated with the off-site decomposition of horticultural peat were not included here.
 Our results show that net CO2-C emissions were strongly controlled by soil temperature at the industrial sites (bare peat), and by soil temperature and leaf area index at the vegetated domestic sites.
 Our derived EFs of 1.70 (±0.47) and 1.64 (±0.44) t CO2-C ha-1 yr-1 for the industrial and domestic sites respectively, are considerably lower than the Tier 1 EF (2.8±1.7 t CO2-C ha-1 yr-1) provided in the Wetlands Supplement.
 We propose that the difference between our derived values and the Wetlands Supplement value is due to differences in peat quality and, consequently, decomposition rates.
-Emissions from burning of the peat (g kg-1 dry fuel burned) were estimated to be approximately 1346 (CO2), 8.35 (methane, CH4), 218 (carbon monoxide, CO), 1.53 (ethane,C2H6)), 1.74 (ethylene,C2H4)), 0.60 (methanol,CH3OH)), 2.21 (hydrogen cyanide, HCN) and 0.73 (ammonia, (NH3) and emphasises the importance of understanding the full suite of trace gas emissions from biomass burning. rather than focussing solely on CO2 and CH4 emissions Our results highlight the importance of generating reliable Tier 2 values for different regions and land-use categories.
+Emissions from burning of the peat (g kg-1 dry fuel burned) were estimated to be approximately 1346 (CO2), 8.35 (methane, CH4), 218 (carbon monoxide, CO), 1.53 (ethane,C2H6)), 1.74 (ethylene,C2H4)), 0.60 (methanol,CH3OH)), 2.21 (hydrogen cyanide, HCN) and 0.73 (ammonia, (NH3) and emphasises the importance of understanding the full suite of trace gas emissions from biomass burning.
+Our results highlight the importance of generating reliable Tier 2 values for different regions and land-use categories.
 Furthermore, given that the IPCC Tier 1 EF was only based on 20 sites (all from Canada/Fenno-Scandia) we suggest that data from another 9 sites significantly expands the global dataset, as well as adding a new region.

 1 Introduction

 Greenhouse gas (GHG) emissions to the atmosphere have increased significantly since pre-industrial times as a direct result of human activities, such as fossil fuel burning, cement production and land use changes (IPCC, 2013).
 The Intergovernmental Panel on Climate Change (IPCC) have estimated in their Fifth Assessment Report (AR5) that around one third of all anthropogenic emissions of carbon dioxide (CO2) for the period 1750-2011, were caused by land use changes (IPCC, 2013).
-From 2000-2009, the Agriculture, Forestry and Other Land-Use (AFOLU) sector accounted for 24% of all global GHG emissions (around 10 Gt CO2-eq yr-1 ), with emissions from peatland drainage and burning alone estimated at around 0.9 Gt CO2-eq yr-1. making this the third largest source of emissions in the entire AFOLU sector (IPCC, 2013).
+From 2000-2009, the Agriculture, Forestry and Other Land-Use (AFOLU) sector accounted for 24% of all global GHG emissions (around 10 Gt CO2-eq yr-1 ), with emissions from peatland drainage and burning alone estimated at around 0.9 Gt CO2-eq yr-1.